 5) Give A Lot Of Praise

 I know I’ve been mentioning the importance of praising your fur baby with treats in the previous steps.
 Along with treats, though, you should also give your pooch verbal praise.
-A sweet sounding “good girl” or “good boy” can go a long way!
+A sweet-sounding “good girl” or “good boy” can go a long way!
 I really can’t stress enough how important praise is.

 6) Be Patient

-I’m not going to sugar coat this for you … leash training your pup can be frustrating.
+Leash training your pup can be frustrating.
 There will be times that your dog will pull you in one direction that you’ll want to pull him in the other direction.
 Just stay calm and be patient.
 Don’t yank him or yell at him.
 Dogs can pick up on your emotions.
 If you are stressed out, they too will become stressed out.
 Also, know that your dog wants to make you happy.
 He just needs to understand what you want!